ababic/django-cogwheels/docs/source/contributing/index.rst

 =========================

 Hi!
 Firstly, thank you for considering to help out.
-I've always found contributing to open source to be a really rewarding experience, and it's important to me that the experience of contributing to Cogwheels is rewarding too.
+I have always found contributing to open source to be a really rewarding experience, and it's important to me that the experience of contributing to Cogwheels is rewarding too.

 There are plenty of things you can do to help: